 This information from Lexicomp® explains what you need to know about this medication, including what it’s used for, how to take it, its side effects, and when to call your healthcare provider.

 - Very bad and sometimes deadly allergic reactions have happened with this drug.
-Do not take this drug if you have ever had an allergic reaction to this drug or to other drugs that have polysorbate 80 in them.
+Be sure your child does not get this drug if your child has ever had an allergic reaction to this drug or to other drugs that have polysorbate 80 in them.

 - The risk of death that may rarely happen with this drug is raised in people with liver problems and in people who get high doses of this drug.
-The risk is also raised in people with a certain type of lung cancer who have been treated with a platinum-based chemo drug in the past.
+The risk is also raised in people with a certain type of lung cancer who have been treated with certain chemo drugs in the past.
 This drug must not be given to some people with high bilirubin levels, liver problems, or raised liver enzymes.
 If your child has any of these health problems or you have any questions, talk with the doctor.

 - It is used to treat cancer.

 - If your child is allergic to this drug; any part of this drug; or any other drugs, foods, or substances.
 Tell the doctor about the allergy and what signs your child had.

 - If your child is taking any of these drugs: Atazanavir, clarithromycin, indinavir, itraconazole, ketoconazole, nefazodone, nelfinavir, ritonavir, saquinavir, or telithromycin.